 Sustainability.
 Under Mr. Donahue's leadership, the Company has continued its commitment to reduce its impact on the environment and the communities in which it operates by, among others, efficiently managing and conserving resources and bringing innovation to the market.
-In 2020, Crown established its comprehensive Twentyby30TM sustainability strategy, which encompasses the material aspects of the Company's strategy into 20 measurable goals to be achieved by 2030 or sooner.
-The strategy's main climate-related goal of achieving a 50% reduction in Scope 1 and 2 emissions is on track, with an 11% reduction from the 2019 baseline already being achieved by 2022.
+In 2020, Crown established its comprehensive Twentyby30 sustainability strategy, which encompasses the material aspects of the Company's strategy into 20 measurable goals to be achieved by 2030 or sooner.
+The strategy's main climate-related goal of achieving a 50% reduction in Scope 1 and 2 emissions is on track, with a 12% reduction from the 2019 baseline already being achieved by 2023.
 The Company has also expanded its climate commitments by signing The Climate Pledge, a commitment to be net-zero by 2040, 10 years ahead of the Paris Agreement.
-The Company was again recognized in 2022 by the ratings agency Sustainalytics as a Top Performer in regard to Environmental, Social and Governance (ESG) factors.
+The Company was again recognized in 2023 by the ratings agency Sustainalytics as a Top Performer in regard to Environmental, Social and Governance (ESG) factors.
 Crown was also recognized by Newsweek as one of America's Most Responsible Companies.
-Also in 2022, Crown helped sponsor (along with the Can Manufactures Institute, the International Aluminium Institute and Ardagh Metal Packaging) the inaugural Global Aluminium Can Sustainability Summit to focus on industry decarbonization and to continue making the beverage can the most sustainable package.
-Crown was ranked in the top 100 companies in Forbes' inaugural (2022) "World's Top Female-Friendly Companies" list, which evaluates employers on criteria including parental leave, promotion of gender equality and representation at equity board levels.
+Also in 2023, Crown signed onto the United Nation's CEO Water Mandate, which offers a powerful avenue for companies to collaborate to address urgent water challenges related to scarcity, quality, governance and access to water and sanitation.